 Business Process Model And Notation 2.0 (BPMN) is an industry standard for workflow modeling and execution.
 A BPMN workflow is an XML document that has a visual representation.
 For example, here is a BPMN workflow:

 This is the corresponding XML: Click here.

 This duality makes BPMN very powerful.
-The XML document contains all the necessary information to be interpreted by workflow engines and modelling tools like Zeebe.
+The XML document contains all the necessary information to be interpreted by workflow engines and modeling tools like Zeebe.
 At the same time, the visual representation contains just enough information to be quickly understood by humans, even when they are non-technical people.
 The BPMN model is source code and documentation in one artifact.

 The following is an introduction to BPMN 2.0, its elements and their execution semantics.
-It tries to briefly provide an intuitive understanding of BPMN's power, but does not cover the entire feature set.
+It tries to briefly provide an intuitive understanding of BPMN's power but does not cover the entire feature set.
 For more exhaustive BPMN resources, see the reference links at the end of this section.

 Modeling BPMN Diagrams